blitz0p3rations/blitz0p3rations.github.io/_posts/2023-06-25-Engineering-Company.md

 Given the seriousness of both findings, immediate attention and action are necessary to safeguard sensitive data, prevent unauthorized access, and address any potential vulnerabilities.
 ## Finding Summary
-- Credentials disclosre in JS file
+- Credentials disclosure in JS file
 - CVE-2021-44529
-## Attack storyline or vulnerabilities with CVSS,CVE and remedations
+## Attack storyline or vulnerabilities with CVSS, CVE and remediations
-### Credentials disclosre in JS file
+### Credentials disclosure in JS file
 - CVSS Vector: None
 #### Proof of Concept (PoC)
 The Proof of Concept (PoC) demonstrates the identification of a security issue in the "main.js" file of the application.
 By analyzing this file, sensitive credentials were discovered, which were then exploited to gain unauthorized access to the medical factory.